 Our main tool to determine when certain submatrices of K are invertible is the following combinatorial result, which generalizes the matrix-tree theorem attributed to Kirchhoff.
-The formula presented here is a special case of Robin Forman's [3] (see also Kenyon [6]).
+The earliest source known to the author for the general version of the formula is Robin Forman [3].